-Along with the more statistical background of the problem at hand, we also have personal relationships with this problem, as university students.
-Many students are starting to cook by themselves for possibly the first time.
+Having an automated solution to chop vegetables is especially useful and exciting for university students.
+A lot of students start cooking completely on their own when they join college..
 This comes with plenty of mistakes and injuries in the process of getting used to cooking.
 With our project we plan to minimize the injuries and preparation time that comes with chopping, so that cutting vegetables is not what gets in the way of cooking a meal.